These days, you can ship just about anything in a box.

 If you’re shipping something like a rug, you may decide to roll it up and put it in a long, narrow box.
 But there’s not a one box fits all – even for similar products.

-Case in point, I ordered a rug that was thin enough to be folded and put in a poly mailer.
+Case in point, I ordered a rug that was thin enough to be folded and put in a mailer.
 It arrived in perfect condition – all the way from Turkey.
-So play around and find the best box for your unique products.
+So play around and find the best box size and style for your unique products.

-When possible, it’s a good idea to combine products for shipping.
+When possible, it’s a good idea to combine products as part of your shipping strategy.

-Also, keep in mind that retail boxes usually aren’t strong enough to be shipped by themselves, so you’ll have to use a close-fitting outer box for shipping.
+Also, keep in mind that retail boxes usually aren’t strong enough to be shipped by themselves, as most retail packaging uses some variety of carton boxes. so you’ll have to use a close-fitting outer box for shipping – the double boxing method.

 If the product is breakable, you’ll have to take some extra steps to secure it.
-You can use void fill like air pillows, crinkle-cut paper, or biodegradable peanuts to cushion it.
+You can use void fill like air pillows, crinkle paper, or biodegradable peanuts to cushion it.

 Try several drop tests to make sure your products are safe.
 It’s also a good idea to do a trial run with your packaging to see if it survives any shipping abuse and arrives safely at its destination.